-As a CEO you’ve got more than a few things vying for your attention.
+As a startup CEO you’ve got more than a few things vying for your attention.
 What should you be focusing on to drive the biggest impact?
 Use this checklist to set your priorities and ensure your company is on the right path to extraordinary.

 On any given day, an expansion-stage CEO might have a dozen (or more) things on his or her plate.
 Analyzing critical metrics.
 Reviewing cash flow.
 Leading management team meetings.
 The list can go on and on.